SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by expansion of the Local Bubble: Evaluation of analysis methods

 \subsection{Number of SN explosions}

-We assess the accuracy of the SN count estimate in Eq. \ref{eq:N_SN}, using our sample of simulated SBs, by comparing the thus estimated SN count with the actual number of injected SNe.

-The result of the comparison is shown in Fig. \ref{fig:SN_count} which shows that for moderate densities comparable to that of the LB, the estimate is fairly accurate, while for higher and lower densities it increasingly overestimates the number of SNe as time passes.
+We assessed the accuracy of the SN count estimate in Eq. \ref{eq:N_SN}, using our sample of simulated SBs, by comparing the thus estimated SN count with the actual number of injected SNe.
+The results are shown in Fig. \ref{fig:SN_count} which suggests that for moderate densities comparable to that of the LB, the estimate is fairly accurate, while for higher and lower densities it increasingly overestimates the number of SNe as time passes.

-We argue that this overestimate might be driven by mergers of the simulated, controlled SBs with preexisting SBs in their environment, for which we have no handle to accurately count the number of SNe that they would contribute.
+This overestimate might be driven by mergers of the simulated, controlled SBs with preexisting SBs in their environment, for which we have no handle to accurately count the number of SNe that they would contribute.
 At low densities, SBs grow much larger and are thus more likely to merge with other large SBs, while at high densities, the star-formation rate is elevated, leading to a more active environment, with a high density of SNRs.